Here is a running workouts guide for long distance runners.

-If you are unsure of what your pace should be for these workouts, our Pace Kit, Train Faster + Smarter! will give you a personalized pacing plan to help you determine how fast or slow you should be running each type of workout based off of your current fitness level and your goals.
+If you are unsure of what your pace should be for these workouts, our Pace Kit, Quick Win: Find Your Running Fitness Level Runner's Toolbox will give you a personalized pacing plan to help you determine how fast or slow you should be running each type of workout based off of your current fitness level and your goals.

 Recovery runs are usually run half a minute to a minute and a half slower than your normal running pace.

 The main difference between repetitions and intervals is the recovery time allowed.